AakashxD/OrderDedo/README.md

  - config drivin UI
 controlling  UI for Backend (data API ) ex- carousel array.join(" , "); to seprate betwee the value of array
+- key
+unique id>> index key >> not using key
+ # lecture 5
+ two typess of exports
+ default and name
+-  export default {<name>}
+- export const <componenets>
+ for this
+ import { <Name >} from '<path>'
+- ex can we use default and name exports at once
+# REact hooks
+(Noraml Js UTility function)
+- useState()
+   superpowerfull react variable
+   # when state variable updates  react renders my components
+- useEffect()
+# Reconciliation algorithum( React fiber)
+   changing in ui 7 res card to 3
+  -   res-container
+          |
+      virtual Dom - representation of actual dom (div,img,) div algorithum